-To meet its objectives, OPI performs the following activities:
+To meet its objectives, OPI performs the following activities: Ethics training to employees and contractors through presentations and on-line courses.

-• Ethics training to employees and contractors through
+Risk and control assessments with departments.
+Operational and financial audits of County operations, employees and contractors.

-- Ethics training to employees and contractors through presentations and on-line courses. - Risk and control assessments with departments. - Operational and financial audits of County operations, employees and contractors. - Investigations regarding suspected unethical or illegal conduct of employees and contractors.
+Investigations regarding suspected unethical or illegal conduct of employees and contractors.